-Dominick et al. [6] studied the influence of meteorological parameters such as temperature, relative humidity, and wind speed on a daily average computation of PM10 and NO2 at three selected stations in Malaysia and found that the temperature has a positive correlation to the concentration of PM10 but a negative correlation to relative humidity for all three stations.
-Zaharim et al. [7] studied the interaction between the particulate and temperature and found positive correlation in Malaysia.
-The associations between meteorological parameters and particulates were studied and found that the increase of rain fall and humidity establishes negative correlation with PM10 and the wind speed inducing the increment of average PM10 concentration in Kathmandu valley in Nepal [8].
-The particulate matter level in the ambient air is affected by the variation in source strength and meteorological conditions such as relative humidity, precipitation, and wind speed and its direction in Morogoro, Tanzania [9].
+Dominick et al. (2012) studied the influence of a range of meteorological parameters, such as temperature, relative humidity, and wind speed, on average daily concentrations of PM10 and NO2 at three sites in Malaysia, reporting that PM10 was positively correlated with temperature but negatively correlated with relative humidity.
+Zaharim et al. (2009) also reported a positive correlation between particulates and temperature in Malaysia.
+In the Kathmandu Valley in Nepal, Giri et al. (2008) found that rain fall and relative humidity are negatively correlated with PM10 concentrations, and also linked wind speeds to average PM10 concentrations.
+Finally, in Morogoro, Tanzania, Mkoma and Mjemah (2011) found that concentrations of particulate matter are not only affected by emission sources but also meteorological conditions including relative humidity, precipitation, and wind speed and direction.

-Coastal atmospheric conditions widely vary from those over-inland due to the land sea interface, temperature contrast, and the consequent development of local circulations [10].
-Strong land breeze was observed about 6.00AM and it was neutralized between 9.00AM and 10.0AM at west coast of Korean peninsula.
-The sea breeze achieved its maximum strength at 3.00 PM, and the energy of sea breeze deceases with decrease of solar radiation.
-Further the vortex depth of 350 m was obtained in the early morning and about 1000 m around 3.00PM and the penetration length of sea and land breeze were 25–30 km and the suction length of sea and land breeze were about 15–20 km and 10–15 km according to Pokhrel and Lee, [11].
+Coastal atmospheric conditions can significantly differ from those inland due to land-sea interface effects, temperature contrasts, and the consequent development of local circulations (Yerramilli et al., 2008).
+For example, on the west coast of the Korean Peninsula, strong land breezes occur in the early morning followed by strong sea breezes in the afternoon, which gradually weaken into the evening; these patterns are associated with vortex depths of approximately 350 and 1,000 m in the early morning and afternoon, respectively, land breeze penetration lengths of approximately 25–30 km, and sea and land suction lengths of approximately 15–20 and 10–15 km, respectively (Pokhrel and Lee, 2011).

-This study examines the influences of temperature and relative humidity on concentration variation of sulphur di oxide (SO2), nitrogen oxides (NOx), total suspended particulate matter (SPM), and respirable suspended particulate matter (RSPM) in North Chennai air basin, with respect to seasonal variation for 2010-2011.
+This study examines the influences of temperature and relative humidity on the seasonal patterns of SO2 and NOx concentrations, total suspended particulate matter (SPM), and respirable suspended particulate matter (RSPM) in North Chennai for the period 2010–2011.

 2. Material and Methods